10 Common Presentation Mistakes

 Steve Jobs was a famously inspiring speaker.
 His speeches may have looked effortless, but, in reality, each one took days or weeks of preparation.

 Careful preparation is essential.
 The amount of time you spend on planning depends on your situation, but it's a good idea to start early – you can never be too well-prepared.

-Proper preparation also helps you manage presentation nerves.
+Proper preparation also helps you to manage presentation nerves.
 When you know your material inside and out, you're far less likely to feel nervous.
-Our presentation planning checklist and Bite-Sized Training session on "Giving Better Presentations" can help you plan your next event properly.
+Our presentation planning checklist and Bite-Sized Training session on "Giving Better Presentations" can help you to plan your next event properly.